georgehsun/work_scheduler/README.md

 # work_scheduler

 HOMEWORK: WORK SCHEDULE
 By: George Sun

-This homework is used for organizing your day and making sure you get your stuff done on time!
+This page is used for organizing your day and making sure you get your stuff done on time!
+If the user clicks on the save button on the right, it should be able to save even when the user refreshes the page!
+The diffrent color will resprent the time if it is the past, present, or the future.